 If you’d like venture out to a nearby country on day 2, plan a day trip to Montenegro or Bosnia and Herzegovina.
 You can’t go wrong with either location but do a bit of research to make sure which one is best for you.

-Our Experience: We visited Mostar and Pocitelj in Bosnia & Herzegovina.
+Our Experience 2016: We visited Mostar and Pocitelj in Bosnia & Herzegovina.
 We chose BiH because we heard that Montenegro was very similar to Croatia and we wanted to see something a little different.
-There’s nothing wrong with Montenegro and we’ll be checking it out on our next trip to the Balkans!
+We really enjoyed walking around Mostar and climbing to the to of the hill in Pocitelj – the food was pretty good too!

 – DAY 3 –